 Nicole Gröff designed these business cards as part of her personal branding project as a self-taught graphic designer who’s passionate about brand and packaging design based in Aschaffenburg, Germany.

 “Before I became a professional, I did a lot of research and practise.
-No amount of training can adequately prepare a designer for his or her greatest challenge – personal branding.
-My project was finally completed after a few months, and I truly feel that it represents me in the most authentic way,” Nicole said.
+No amount of training can adequately prepare a designer for his or her greatest challenge – personal branding,” Nicole said.

-“My goal was to give more weight to my last name, which is the most difficult part of the brand name to write and remember.
-The last name is also present in the same way on personalised materials like mugs, backpacks, as the signature of an exclusive product,” she explained.
+“My goal was to give more weight to my last name, which is the most difficult part of the brand name to write and remember,” she explained.

 In particular, the way the yellow colour contrasts with the black and white of Nicole’s business card gives it a contemporary feel.
 They could come in various versions.